Final report for FNC18-1130

-Our farmer team consists of three farmers all running small-scale, diversified operations practicing sustainable agriculture.
+Our farmer team consists of five women farmers all running small-scale, diversified operations practicing sustainable agriculture.

 Lisa Kivirist (20+ years): Inn Serendipity Farm and B&B: Vegetables, renewable energy, agritourism

 Linda Derrickson (20+ years): Bluffwood Landing: Vegetables, sheep/fiber

 Ashley Wegmueller (approx. 5 years): Bo & Olly Produce: Vegetables, agritourism